Cat Management in Wattle Range

 Next Steps

-If Council decides a cat by-law is required, a draft cat by-law will be developed and shared for further community consultation before adoption.
+Council provided in-principle support for the development of a new cat By-law.
+A draft will now be developed and shared for further community consultation prior to adoption.